 - Minimum of 60 consecutive graded credits complete at the time of application.
 Performance in courses not yet completed at the time of application must be comparable to the level of performance seen in the academic records submitted at the time of application.
 A marked decline in academic performance in the final term(s) may lead to withdrawal of an offer of admission.

-- The undergraduate program must have been undertaken on a full-time basis and should be completed in the time prescribed by the program.
-A full course load (e.g. 15 credits) is expected in regular sessions.
+- A full course load (e.g. 12-15 credits) is expected in regular sessions.
 Summer or other interim sessions are acceptable, provided that a full course load is maintained during regular sessions.

 - Non-Traditional Pathway applicants may apply on the basis of a complete undergraduate degree that was undertaken on a part-time basis. *NTP applicants are not eligible to apply to the joint MDCM-PhD and MDCM-MBA programs.